Posted on Apr 06, 2021

 Getting a second opinion when AS is being questioned is a really good idea.
 AS is rare, so you should definitely have an expert reading your exams.
 I feel DocPanel can give you access to a higher level of specialized care when it comes to your medical imaging.
 The ability to be able to ask custom questions to the radiologist reading your exam is extremely helpful and a unique opportunity.

 DocPanel is committed to making sure every patient receives excellent care.
-If you would like an expert second opinion on your medical imaging from Dr. Yao or one of our other fellowship-trained subspecialty radiologists, you can learn more here.
+If you would like an expert second opinion on your medical imaging from a fellowship-trained subspecialty radiologists, you can learn more here.